Betty Who: 2022-present: The One That Got Away and Big!

 In May 2022, it was revealed that Who would be making her reality TV debut by hosting the new dating show The One That Got Away.
-Produced by Amazon Studios and Fulwell 73 and executive produced by Elan Gale, the series is set to premiere on June 24, 2022.
+Produced by Amazon Studios and Fulwell 73 and executive produced by Elan Gale, the series is set to premiere on 24 June 2022.
 The show is a time-traveling, experimental dating series where six people searching for their soulmates are given the chance to explore a lifetime of missed connections as, one by one, people from their pasts enter through "The Portal" to surprise them and take their shot at love.

 On 3 June 2022, Who released her first single in over two years titled "Blow Out My Candle".
 The music video, directed by Tyler Cunningham, made its broadcast premiere on MTV and finds Who embracing the '80s aesthetic as she dances around in a Jamie Lee Curtis-inspired workout leotard, sweatband, and high socks as she sings about self confidence and love.
-Speaking of the delay in her return due to the Covid-19 pandemic, Who stated: "It's been a long couple years for all of us.
+Speaking of the delay in her return due to the COVID-19 pandemic, Who stated: "It's been a long couple years for all of us.
 'Blow Out My Candle' is the story I want to share most.
 The feeling I held onto in the darkest moments of the last couple years."
 The song is the lead single to her upcoming fourth studio album, set for release in late 2022.

-Television

-Who hosted the series, The One That Got Away, and with Kesha, hunts ghosts in Conjuring Kesha.
+Big! followed later in the year.

+On 5 September 2023, she made her Broadway debut in the musical Hadestown as Persephone.